For decades, Apple has made Macs that everyone from creative professionals to engineers have been eager to work with.

 - Cons: Unfortunately, it doesn’t come in a more compact 21″ or 23″ display size.

 Now that you’ve seen some of the best external monitors for MacBook Pro in the market, you’re probably wondering how to make them work with your Mac.

 What you’ll essentially be doing is using your MacBook for its hardware, computing power, and graphics drive but using the external monitor as the screen.
 This means you’ll need to physically connect the MacBook and the monitor, which can be done in several different ways.

-We've collected a few guides to get you started.
-For a general overview of which cords to connect and the differences between extending a MacBook Pro versus a MacBook Air, this Apple guide contains a good amount of detail.
+We’ve collected a few guides to get you started.
+For a general overview of which cords to connect and the differences between extending a MacBook Pro versus a MacBook Air, this Apple guide has a good amount of detail.
 If you need a more step-by-step explanation, this video tutorial is clear, concise, and should be extremely helpful.

-Regardless of how you connect your monitor, keep in mind that you will need to buy at least one new cord and possibly an adapter depending on your MacBook's age simply because most people don't keep HDMI cables on hand.
+Regardless of how you connect your monitor, keep in mind that you will need to buy at least a new cord and possibly an adapter depending on your MacBook’s age simply because most people don’t keep HDMI cables on hand.

 External monitors and extended displays are becoming more and more common as people realize the versatility the setup affords.
 You can disconnect your MacBook Pro and travel with it at any time, but at home or work you can sit back and enjoy the comfort of a large screen with space for all your apps at once.

 Do you currently use an external monitor with your MacBook Pro?
 Kindly let us know which model you think is the best.